amitkumardube/terraform/README.md

 - Module - module provides reusability to your code. you define it once like templates and then just pass values to get desired result.
     - Modules are of 2 types : local and global.
 We used a local module in this guide.
     - Local modules are the modules which reside on the same machine as your other terraform config files.
-    - Global modules resize in a certral registry like terrafrom registry - https://registry.terraform.io/
+    - Global modules reside in a certral registry like terrafrom registry - https://registry.terraform.io/

 <b> how to use this guide? </b>